apache/maven-site/content/markdown/tools/mvnsh.md

 [...]
 ```

-To exit the shell and getting back to your regular command line, just type `exit`.
+To exit the shell and retrun to your regular command line, type `exit`.

 ```
 maven mvnsh>